imrealsd/C_Projects/Snake Game/README.md

 # Platform :
 1. suitable for running on linux system.
-2. some functions from 'unistd.h' library is used, like syetem(..), fcntl(..) ; those are not available on windows.
+2. some functions from 'unistd.h' library are used, like syetem(..), fcntl(..) ; those are not available on windows.